 Even if you are an expert in arm training, they can be a challenging muscle group to build up.
 They are one muscle group that people struggle with and often find themselves plateauing.

 There is no real secret to getting bigger arms.
-Training your forearms as an accessory muscle is not enough to increase muscle size.
-You need to treat them as you would treat any other muscle group.
+Exercising your forearms as an auxiliary muscle will not result in increased muscle size.
+You must treat them as you would any other muscle group.

-That’s why we’ve put together this list of five best exercises, if done right, will put you on the path to building the arms you will be proud of!
+That’s why we’ve put together this list of five best exercises that, if done right, will put you on the path to building the arms you will be proud of!

 Benefits of training your forearm

-This important but often overlooked part of the body can be developed and strengthened like any other, but why is it so important?
-There are a number of reasons why you should not ignore the forearms, and in most cases put in effort in really developing them.
+This vital but often underappreciated part of the body can be built and bolstered just like any other, but why is it so vital?
+There are several reasons why you should not ignore your forearms and, in most cases, invest time and effort into developing them properly.

 Improve movement and functional strength